Quantcast

 • Republicans and Democrats agree: it is in America’s best interests to deliver Ukrainian aid.

-Recently, Senator Ted Cruz warned that a Russian victory in Ukraine will directly hurt everyday Americans.
-If Russian President Putin is successful in seizing control of energy in Ukraine, Cruz is concerned energy prices in the U.S. will rise.
+Senator Ted Cruz warned that a Russian victory in Ukraine will directly hurt everyday Americans.
+If Russian President Putin is successful in seizing control of energy in Ukraine, Cruz is concerned energy prices in the U.S. will rise even further.

 Ukrainian aid, Cruz states, will also replenish U.S. stockpiles which are being depleted and in dire need of assistance.
 President Biden agrees, saying aid will “allow us to send even more weapons and ammunition to Ukraine, replenish our own stockpile, and support U.S. troops stationed on NATO territory.”